Bob Apodaca: Coaching

 The improvement continued until 2007, when the Rockies' 4.32 team ERA was eighth best in the league.
 Coupled with an offense that produced the league's best batting average and the second most runs scored, the Rockies reached the post season for the first time since 1995.
 Rockies pitching allowed just eight runs and held the Philadelphia Phillies to a .172 batting average to sweep the 2007 National League Division Series in three games.
 Likewise, they held the Arizona Diamondbacks to just eight runs in their four-game sweep of the 2007 National League Championship Series to head to the World Series for the first time in franchise history.

 Apodaca remained the Rockies' pitching coach until June 26, 2012, when he asked to be reassigned, and was named Special Assistant to GM Dan O'Dowd.
 He was replaced by Jim Wright & Bo McLaughlin, who served as co-pitching coaches.
 It was under Apodaca's tutelage that Ubaldo Jiménez tossed the franchise's first and only no-hitter on April 17, 2010.

+Apodaca spent four years as a roving minor league instructor from 2013 to 2017, and three years as pitching coach for Colorado's short-season A-level minor league affiliate the Boise Hawks from 2018 to 2020 before retiring from baseball following the 2020 season.